HoTranQuocHuy020603/Demo_Resort/README.md

 # File description:
-- Project folder data file ( Demo_Resort.rar). --BackEnd--
+- Project folder data file ( Demo_Resort). --BackEnd--
 - Project interface compressed data file ( src.rar). --FrontEnd--Angular--
-- Database script note file ( SQL DATA).
+- Database script note file ( SQL DATA.txt).
 - Note file ( README.md).
 # Demo_Resort
 This is a resort management project write by C# code style with MySQl for database , with the purpose of helping users as well as managers and employees to grasp the list and basic information about the , view personal information, booking schedules,... with other functions corresponding to the permissions of the access account.